National Hypertension

 Goal

-To increase blood pressure control* from 32% to 70% by 2030 in Australia.
+To increase blood pressure control* to at least 70% by 2030 in Australia.

 *Defined as <140/90 mmHg